 Upgrades: Though the key is to save money, often you feel like you want to treat yourself to an upgrade.
-Paying online before you fly is worth checking to see if they have unsold Business Class seats.
+Paying online for an upgrade before you fly is worth checking, to see if they have unsold Business Class seats.
 You might find good deals for the one way trip.
 Alternatively ask at the airport, airport fees for upgrades are always more expensive than buying a return trip in Business Class.

 Other useful tips to take into account:

 Additionally from these tips related when buying tickets to travel by air you can also make a note of the following tips to save you money (and often time) when you arrive:

 Exchange money prior to arriving at the airport: Airports take away huge commission rates when compared to high street branches.Often there are now coupons and vouchers and can find better deals by submitting online orders.
 For the best currency exchange rates, buying or selling please follow this link: besforeignexchange

 Research before you arrive: Check local transportation options online before you arrive and plan which mode of transport suits you best.
 Download maps, enquire how to pay, timetables, routes etc...are available online and can make your arrival a much more stress-free experience if you know what you doing.